freeradical13/freeradical13.github.io/index.md

    H
 </pre>

-A [fatty acid][] is an aliphatic hydrocarbon (either saturated or unsaturated) with a Carboxyl and with a 16- to 18 Carbon (most commonly) backbone:
+A [fatty acid][] is an aliphatic hydrocarbon (either saturated or unsaturated) with a Carboxyl and with a (usually) 12- to 18 Carbon backbone:

 <pre>
 OH   O       OH   O